 I hold a Masters in Bioinformatics minor in Health Informatics.
 My dissertation revolved around literature based discovery utilized to mine existing drug interaction evidences in the clinical trial Phase I and II studies and predicting novel drug interaction signals with mentions of adverse related events.
 Few interesting projects during my masters includes mining the highthroughput data to understand changes in gene expression, methylation and variant profiles in cancers such as Glioblastoma Multiforme and lung cancer using the computational methods and systems biology approaches.
 My research interests are to apply computational and machine learning approaches to understand the molecular mechanisms and biological complexities in tumors leading to better prediction of treatments.

-My research has focused on blood transcriptomics and its application in patient-based research, most notably in the field of infectious disease, autoimmune and vaccinology.
+My research has focused on blood transcriptomics and its application in patient-based research.
 My primary role at the Jackson Laboratory is to support the development of systems immunology and immunoinformatic research capacity – including through the implementation of training programs and the support of projects and investigators conducting immunology research at Jax.

 I hold a Ph.D. degree in biophysics from Rice University with a focus in gene expression network analysis and neural network analysis.
 I developed models to study how biological structure spontaneously arises in an evolving system.
 After Ph.D.
 I worked as a data engineer at Two Sigma Investments,I built tools to automatically acquire, process and visualize financial data and maintained database used for trading and research.

 I earned my PhD in physics focusing on the mathematical modeling of dynamical systems (deterministic and stochastic differential equations) on graphs (complex network topologies) to study the emergence of rich spatio-temporal patterns in various complex systems spanning from physics to ecology.
-After PhD, I did my first postdoc in theoretical ecology group at the Institute for chemistry and biology of marine ecosystems in Germany, where I worked on developing mathematical models of biodiversity in multi-species ecosystems competing for limited resources and developed expertise in applying machine learning methods to learn species-species trait relationships.
-Subsequently, I took a second postdoc to delve deeper into exploring some fundamental aspects of scientific machine learning from the lens of complex systems gaining insights that would enhance the interpretability and explainability of ML models.
+After PhD, I did my first postdoc in the theoretical ecology group at the Institute for chemistry and biology of marine ecosystems in Germany, where I worked on developing mathematical models of biodiversity in multi-species ecosystems competing for limited resources and developed expertise in applying machine learning methods to learn species-species trait relationships.
+Subsequently, I took a second postdoc at NC state university where I worked on the design and implementation of physics aware neural networks that can learn to correctly predict the dynamics of a system while respecting the underlying conservation laws.
+I also worked a bit on design of latent models that would enhance the interpretability and explainability of models in scientific machine learning.

 At JAX, I'm excited to work on predicting cell fate dynamics by constructing a transcriptome-wide continuous vector field from RNA velocity.

-After obtaining a B.S. in Electrical Engineering and Computer Sciences at the University of Maine in 2021, I began a software engineering internship with Jax.
-After my internship, I started my position as Associate Scientific Software Engineer on the Computational Science team.
-I work as a research and development engineer, seeking to find creative solutions to complex datasets and problems at Jax.
+After obtaining my B.S. in Electrical Engineering and Computer Sciences at the University of Maine in May 2021, I began working as an Associate Scientific Software Engineer on the Computational Sciences team.
+My time thus far at JAX has been spent developing the BioConnect project.
+I work as a research and development engineer, seeking to find creative solutions to complex datasets and problems.
 My experience includes UI design, data modeling, web app design & development, and data visualization.
 My back-end experience is varying due to my Electrical Engineering background, but I'm working towards becoming a full-stack engineer.